jnyfah/jnyfah.github.io/_posts/HazardvsEbr.md

 My current belief is that this extra reload/compare/retry path is what makes HP slower in this workload, but I have not yet confirmed that with hardware-counter profiling.
 So treat this as an explanation of the likely cause, not a formal proof.😏

-So for Phanes: __EBR__.
-Cheaper on the steal path, free on the owner path, and it actually reclaims memory.

-But that's the thing, __EBR is not the universal answer__.
+But one thing, __EBR is not the universal answer__.
 It won here because of what Phanes *is*: a bounded thread pool where threads enter and leave their critical sections quickly and never hang forever, and where reclamation only happens on rare resizes, because if threads can stall arbitrarily inside a critical region, EBR's epoch can't advance and memory just piles up.

 So the real takeaway isn't "EBR beats HP."
 It's that the right reclamation scheme falls out of the structure of the lock-free thing you're building, how long critical sections last, how many threads there are, whether they're bounded, and how often you reclaim.
 So benchmark your own workload 🫵🏽, the answer lives in your access pattern.